mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 ####  `ElementStyleProxy`{: .lua-type } <a href='#Element-style' name='Element-style'>style</a>{: .lua-function }

 An object used to access this element's style information.
-Individual RCSS properties can be accessed by using the name of the property as a Python property on the object itself (ie, element.style.width = "40px").
+Individual RCSS properties can be accessed by using the name of the property as a Lua property on the object itself (ie, element.style.width = "40px").

 ####  `string`{: .lua-type } <a href='#Element-tag_name' name='Element-tag_name'>tag_name</a>{: .lua-function }